 To serve (optional):

-Pour in a glass of red wine (reserving one for yourself of course), and stir til mixed through evenly.
+- Pour in a glass of red wine (reserving one for yourself of course), and stir til mixed through evenly.
 Now cook (uncovered) until all the liquid has evaporated, stirring frequently so nothing sticks to the bottom and burns.
-(No thanks!)

-Lower than heat to a slow simmer and cook uncovered for 2 hours, stirring occasionally and tasting until you're happy with the flavour and consistency.
+- Lower the heat to a slow simmer and cook uncovered for 2 hours, stirring occasionally and tasting until you're happy with the flavour and consistency.
 Cook shorter for a saucier texture, or longer for a dryer ragu.

-Serve with al dente tagliatelle or fettuccini, and don't forget to sprinkle with freshly grated Parmesan cheese. top with some freshly chopped basil leaves.
+- Serve with al dente tagliatelle or fettuccini, and don't forget to sprinkle with freshly grated Parmesan cheese.
+Optionally garnish with freshly chopped basil leaves.